Terre8055/numbersgame.github.io/README.md

 - Math.Random to output a function
 - Event Listeners for onclick in html
 Contributions needed include
-- a code function to trigger css "WINNER" animation property if (output.innerHTML === output1.innerHTML)
+- function to trigger css "WINNER" animation property if (output.innerHTML === output1.innerHTML)
-- a code function to display winning outcomes in another p tag using innerHTML
+- function to display winning outcomes in another p tag using innerHTML
+- Download Results on page